-- 4.2.1.1 The rink shall be a minimum of 20 meters by 12 meters and a maximum of 24 meters by 14 meters and enclosed by a board with rounded corners, which is approved by the IFF and marked accordingly. - 4.2.1.2 The rink shall be rectangular, the measures indicating length x width.
-4.2.2 Markings on the rink - 4.2.2.1 All markings shall be made with lines, four to five centimeters in width, in a clearly visible color. - 4.2.2.2 A center line and a center spot shall be marked.
-The center line shall be parallel to the short sides of the rink and divide the rink into two halves of equal size.

-4.2.3 Goalkeeper areas - 4.2.3.1 The goalkeeper areas shall be rectangular, and the measures indicate length x width including the lines.
+- 4.2.1.1 The rink shall be a minimum of 20 meters by 12 meters and a maximum of 24 meters by 14 meters and enclosed by a board with rounded corners, which is approved by the IFF and marked accordingly. - 4.2.1.2 The rink shall be rectangular, the measures indicating length x width. - 4.2.2 Markings on the rink - 4.2.2.1 All markings shall be made with lines, four to five centimeters in width, in a clearly visible color. - 4.2.2.2 A center line and a center spot shall be marked.
+The center line shall be parallel to the short sides of the rink and divide the rink into two halves of equal size.4.2.3 Goalkeeper areas - 4.2.3.1 The goalkeeper areas shall be rectangular, and the measures indicate length x width including the lines.
 The goalkeeper areas shall be centered in relation to the long sides of the rink. - 4.2.3.2 The rear lines of the goal keeper areas shall also serve as goal lines.
 Marks for the goal posts shall be made on the rear lines of the goalkeeper areas, so that the distance between the marks is 1.6 meters. - 4.2.3.3 The goal lines shall be centered in relation to the long sides of the rink.
 The marks for the goal posts shall be made either with interruptions in the rear lines of the goal keeper area or with short lines, perpendicular to the rear lines of the goalkeeper area. - 4.2.3.4 Face-off dots shall be marked on the center line and on the imaginary extensions of the goal lines one meter from the long sides of the rink.
 The face-off dots shall be marked as crosses.
 The dots on the center line may be imaginary.

-4.2.4 Goal cages - 4.2.4.1 Goal cages, approved by the IFF and marked accordingly, shall be placed with the posts on the prescribed marks. - 4.2.4.2 The dimensions of the goal shall be 160 centimeters x 115 centimeters x 60 centimeters. - 4.2.4.3 The openings of the goal cages shall face the center spot.
+4.2.4 Goal cages

+4.2.4.1 Goal cages, approved by the IFF and marked accordingly, shall be placed with the posts on the prescribed marks.